KCErb/lucky-hasura-docker/TLDR.md

      ssh lhd@foobar.business
      ```

 2. Provision two deploy tokens from Gitlab `Settings > Repository`.
 Name one `gitlab-deploy-token`, it will be used in CI so you don't need to save its username or password.
-Name the other whatever you like, give it at least both read scopes, and be sure to copy the username and password for step 4.
+Name the other whatever you like, give it at least both `read_repository` and `read_registry` scopes, and be sure to copy the username and password for step 4.

 3. Create an account/API key on [SendGrid](https://app.sendgrid.com), copy the value for the next step.

-4. Create a `.lhd-env` file in your home dir and place the Gitlab credentials and SendGrid API key (`chmod 600` this file to add a layer of security):
+4. (Assuming you are on your production server as the `lhd` user) Create a `.lhd-env` file the home dir and place the Gitlab credentials and SendGrid API key (`chmod 600` this file to add a layer of security):

    ```shell
    export DEPLOY_USERNAME='gitlab+deploy-token-170337'